 Toddler Reuben's inspiring battle following delayed diagnosis of toxic shock syndrome

-Reuben Harvey-Smith was just three years old when he had to have both his legs and most of his fingers amputated after doctors failed to sport the signs of toxic shock syndrome.
+Reuben Harvey-Smith was just three years old when he had to have both his legs and most of his fingers amputated after doctors failed to spot the signs of toxic shock syndrome.
 Watch his story and how Slater and Gordon helped.

 13 September 2021